Chart Color Schemes

 Panorama has a typical household mix, with a fairly typical median household size

-Family households comprise 75.6% of all households, including 33.1% couples with children, 30.0% couples without children, and 11.2% single parent families.
-Non-family households account for the remaining 24.4%, with lone person households at 21.7% and group households comprising 2.1% of the total.
-The median household size is 2.6 people, which matches the Greater Adelaide average.
+Family households account for 75.6% of all households, consisting of 33.1% couples with children, 30.0% couples without children, and 11.2% single parent families.
+Non-family households comprise the remaining 24.4%, with lone person households at 21.7% and group households making up 2.1%.
+The median household size is 2.6 people, aligning with the Greater Adelaide average.

 Frequently Asked Questions - Households